On the convergence of mirror descent beyond stochastic convex programming: Problem setup and basic definitions

-This is known as \emph{entropic regularization} and the resulting algorithm has been studied extensively in the context of linear programming, online learning and game theory \cite{SS11}.
-For posterity, we also note that $h$ is differentiable \emph{only} on the relative interior $\intsimplex$ of $\simplex$ and $\im\logit = \intsimplex$ (i.e. $\logit$ is ``essentially'' surjective). \end{example}
+This example is known as \emph{entropic regularization} and the resulting \acl{MD} algorithm has been studied extensively in the context of linear programming, online learning and game theory \cite{SS11,AHK12}.
+For posterity, we also note that $\hreg$ is differentiable \emph{only} on the relative interior $\intsimplex$ of $\simplex$ and $\im\logit = \intsimplex$ (\ie $\logit$ is ``essentially'' surjective). \end{example}